 The NHS spends a significant amount of money on goods and services, which are obtained through a variety of contracts and arrangements.
-Contract management is key to ensuring optimal financial and operational performance of contracts; however it can also be used to prevent and detect fraud.
+This quick guide highlights how contract management is key to ensuring optimal financial and operational performance of contracts and can be used to prevent and detect fraud.

 Contract review meetings can be used to minimise fraud risks that can occur during the contract management phase.
-Therefore it is important to understand what fraud looks like and what control measures can be employed to ensure accountability, transparency, and probity during the contract management phase.
+It is therefore important to understand what contract fraud looks like and what control measures can be employed to ensure accountability, transparency, and probity during the contract management phase.